portget/portdoc/docs/package.md

     }
 ```

-#### Comment Attributes
+#### Comment
-When Comment Attributes are declared, the comments associated with the property can be exposed through the API.
+When Comment Annotation are declared, the comments associated with the property can be exposed through the API.
 This allows users or external systems to access descriptive information or documentation about the property via the API, providing context and clarity on the property's purpose or usage.
 ```
      [Message,Commnet("this is a numberic")]
      public int NValue { get => 3; }